 The University recognizes fire sprinklers in our residence halls as an investment in the safety of our students.
 We just completed a multi-year fire safety program upgrade that installed state of the art intelligent fire alarm systems in all residential housing except the Graduate Maisonettes, and complete quick response sprinkler systems in all our residential housing except the Graduate Maisonettes, University Park and Whipple Park Apartments.
-Future plans for fire safety improvements are to focus on enhancing fire safety educational training programs.
+Future plans for fire safety improvements are to focus on enhancing fire safety educational training programs and reducing fire alarms caused by unattended or inappropriate cooking practices.